Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 The RTM company must reimburse the landlord for any costs he has incurred in the process.
 There is, perhaps, need for constant reminder that the right is not default-based and may be exercised against the best or most competent landlords; there is, therefore. no justification for the landlord to suffer any financial loss from the process (other than any subsequent loss of management fees).

 The Act refers to costs ‘in respect of professional services’ for which the landlord was ‘personally liable’.
 This may generally be taken to mean the landlord’s legal expenses in dealing with the notice, any accountancy or audit costs arising from provision of accounts or transfer of monies and the costs of his solicitor or managing agent in the hand-over of management records and functions.
-The landlord cannot recover any costs of an Tribunal hearing on entitlement to RTM, except where the Tribunal finds against the RTM company.
+The landlord cannot recover any costs of a Tribunal hearing on entitlement to RTM, except where the Tribunal finds against the RTM company.
 The costs are only recoverable by the landlord to the extent that they are ‘reasonable’ and, where the costs are disputed, either party may apply to the Tribunal for a determination of what shall be considered reasonable.

 Costs are still recoverable if the RTM does not proceed, for example, if the claim notice is withdrawn by the company, or deemed to be with-drawn; if the RTM company is wound up; or if the Tribunal determines that the company is not entitled to acquire the right.
 It must be appreciated that the liability for the landlord’s costs extends to all members of the RTM company; the liability for costs of an unsuccessful application cannot be avoided by winding up the company.

-Information on making the application to the Tribunal is included in our leaflet ‘Application to the Tribunal‘.
+Information on making the application to the Tribunal is included in our leaflet ‘Application to the First-tier Tribunal‘.
 There is no prescribed form, but an application form with explanatory notes for completion is available from the Tribunal.

 The acquisition date